Debraj-Dey/CRUD-App-PHP/README.md

 # PHP CRUD Application

 A simple web application demonstrating Create, Read, Update, and Delete (CRUD) operations using PHP and MySQL.
+This project features a responsive design with Bootstrap 5 and includes basic form validation.

 ## Features